 Grand Caribe Belize

-HELICOPTER TRANSFER TO Grand Caribe located on the Northern shore of Ambergris Caye, only 2 miles north of charming San Pedro.
+Helicopter Transfer to Grand Caribe located on the Northern shore of Ambergris Caye, only 2 miles north of charming San Pedro.
+We offer three different options, including a stunning route that takes you over the magnificent Blue Hole.

 Option 1: Direct Route to Grand Caribe (Blue Route)